 Some of the other perils such as pilferage, theft, etc. are usually covered under other policies.
 Also, there are riders/add-ons which you can avail of alongside original fire and allied risk policies.

 The resurrection of the factory or warehouse would require time, effort, and money.
 Usually, architects and surveyors do a consultation before opting for this plan.
 You can adequately cover these costs by taking appropriate riders.
 As a business owner, you must undertake proper measures to safeguard the premise and the contents within the premise.
 Whilst choosing an insurance plan you must gain appropriate knowledge about the types of plans available and the coverage.
 Remember to understand the inclusions and exclusions before you zero in on any plan.
-You could take the help of online insurance providers like SecureNow who provide a comprehensive comparison of features of all available products, it will help you choose the one that is most aligned to your requirement.
-There is the additional advantage of easy processing by availing service from this professional portal.
+You could take the help of online insurance providers like SecureNow who provide a comprehensive comparison of features of all available products, it will help you choose the one that is most aligned with your requirement.
+There is the additional advantage of easy processing by availing of service from this professional portal.